You are here

 - Alzheimer’s disease is an irreversible brain disorder that slowly destroys memory and thinking skills, and eventually the ability to carry out the simplest tasks.
 It is the most common cause of dementia among older adults.19

 - As recently as 30 years ago, very little was known about Alzheimer’s disease.

 - Research supported by NIH and other organizations has greatly expanded knowledge and understanding of brain function, risk factors, treatment, and prevention.

 - NIH-supported studies have used images of the brain to uncover dramatic insights into how the disease starts.
 Because of that work, new treatments can now be tested at the earliest stages of disease, ideally even before symptoms have appeared.

 - More than 90 drugs are in clinical trials for Alzheimer’s disease, and many more are in the pipeline.

 - The Accelerating Medicines Partnership, an NIH-led public-private partnership to transform and accelerate drug development, launched a new Alzheimer’s Big Data portal for use by the research community.

-- With NIH’s support, many scientists and physicians are now working together to identify the genetic, biological, and environmental factors that, over many years, cause Alzheimer’s.
+- With NIH’s support, many scientists and physicians are now working together to identify and understand the genetic, biological, and environmental factors that, over many years, cause Alzheimer’s.
 This effort is bringing us closer to better treatment for and prevention of this devastating disease.